goheesheng/OpenAI-Video-Prompt-Elaborator/README.md

 ## Prerequisites

 Before you begin, make sure you have the necessary Python libraries and an OpenAI API key:

-To install run `pip install -r requirements.txt`
+For windows ensure that ffmeg is installed: https://phoenixnap.com/kb/ffmpeg-windows To install run `pip install -r requirements.txt`
 - Python (>=3.6)
 - `whisper` library (for audio transcription)